plan-systems/design-docs/README.md

 ## Channel Protocols

 PLAN's general purpose channels are its workhorse and _raison d'être_.
-Like files on an conventional operating system, users and produtivity workflows in PLAN create new channels and new channel types all the time.
-However, as PLAN's client UI interacts with a given channel and its content entries, PLAN does not use filename extensions, content-embedded markers, or assume that the content is just stored as a specific form.
-PLAN channel are _self-describing_ and are a profound step towards interoperabilty in the way that HTTP headers self-describe content.
-PLAN channels are composed of channel entries, and both channel "epochs" and channel entries embed a `plan.Block`.
-Since `plan.Block` can store any number of sub-blocks s a container for content.
-Since  and therefore deeply extensible and flexible.
+Like files in a conventional operating system, users and produtivity workflows in PLAN create new channels and new channel types all the time.
+However, as a PLAN client UI interacts with a given channel, it does not use filename extensions, content-embedded markers, or assume that content is just stored in a specific format.
+PLAN channels are _self-describing_ and are a profound step towards interoperabilty in the way that HTTP headers self-describe content during a web page load.
+PLAN channels are composed of channel "entries", and both channel "epochs" and channel entries embed a `plan.Block`, making each a flexible and extensible container for_any_ form of content.

 | Example Channel Descriptor | Expected Channel Entry ContentTypes | Example Client UI Experience  |
 |----------------------|:--------------------:|--------------------------------------|